 - Materials contain explanations and examples of science concepts.
 For example, the material includes a Vertical Alignment document that gives a broad overview to explain how energy and food chain concepts build from lower grades to higher grades. - Materials provide a Teacher's Background Tab that contains information on each concept for teachers who may need to build their subject knowledge.
 For example, the grade 4 Food Webs Scope addresses TEKS 4.12A and 4.12B.
-The Teacher's Background information includes information on food chains, food webs, and the roles of producers, consumers, and decomposers. - The materials identify common grade-level misconceptions students may have about science concepts.
+The Teacher's Background information includes information on food chains, food webs, and the roles of producers, consumers, and decomposers.
+Materials do not include a broad overview explaining how these concepts build from lower to higher grades. - The materials identify common grade-level misconceptions students may have about science concepts.
 For example, all units provide teachers with a Pre-Assessment and Accessing Prior Knowledge tab, which includes an Identifying Misconceptions section.
 Materials identify possible student thinking and the intention and context of a given word or concept.
 Materials provide context information for some terms.
 In Resources, the materials provide a chart explaining the word Product, which shows Possible Student Thinking as "An item you buy at a store; the answer to a multiplication problem."
 Then, it defines Our Intention as "Something made from resources that we can use."
 Finally, the word is used In Context with the sentence, "Plastic is a product created from oil or natural gas."